The Texas Education Agency (TEA) offers three

 Section One: Student Information

 If you are requesting a complaint investigation for one student, you must complete the "Student Information" section.
-Provide the student's complete name, mailing address, phone numbers, and the name of the school where the student attends or attended school.
-The name of the student's school district and the student's date of birth are optional, but are requested for identification purposes.
+Provide the student's complete name, mailing address, phone number, and the name of the school that the student attends or attended.
+The name of the student's current school district and the student's date of birth are optional, but assist with identification purposes.
 If you are requesting a complaint investigation for more than one student, skip the "Student Information" section and complete the rest of the form.

 Section Two: Complainant Information